airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

    Insight tables are only able to pull data from the last 37 months.
 If you are syncing insight tables and your start date is older than 37 months, your sync will fail.
    :::

-3. For **End Date**, use the provided datepicker, or enter the date programmatically in the `YYYY-MM-DDTHH:mm:ssZ` format.
+3. (Optional) For **End Date**, use the provided datepicker, or enter the date programmatically in the `YYYY-MM-DDTHH:mm:ssZ` format.
 This is the date until which you'd like to replicate data for all Incremental streams.
 All data generated between the start date and this end date will be replicated.
 Not setting this option will result in always syncing the latest data.
 4. (Optional) Toggle the **Include Deleted Campaigns, Ads, and AdSets** button to include data from deleted Campaigns, Ads, and AdSets.

    :::info